-High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%; plus two courses: one final year Mathematics, and one final year Science (Chemistry or Physics is preferred)
+1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%; plus two courses: one final year Mathematics, and one final year Science (Chemistry or Physics is preferred)

-The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Department

-A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0 OR
+- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate OR - A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0 OR - 3.
+Successful completion of Foundation Program requirements.

-A minimum of 60% on the University Math Placement Test $\ensuremath{\mathsf{OR}}$

-A valid SAT Report Form with minimum score of 480 Ω R
+- A minimum of 60% on the University Math Placement Test OR - 2.
+A valid SAT Report Form with minimum score of 480 OR - 3.
+Successful completion of Foundation Program requirements.

+..
 Admission is competitive.
 Eligible applicants are ranked based on their overall final year (Grade 12 or equivalent) high school percentage, placement tests rankings, and and admission priority category.